LisaTaylorNZ/LisaTaylorNZ/README.md

-### Hi there 👋 I'm Lisa - aka [Lisa3x3x3]
+### Hi there 👋 I'm Lisa

 <br />

-🌱 I'm currently learning more about React/Docker/GH Workflows/Japanese/Everything™
+🌱 I'm currently learning more about React/Docker/GH Workflows/Japanese

 🥅 My goal is to become a AWS Solution Architect 🌥️

-🏅 I'm a certified AWS Cloud Practitioner and AWS Developer Associate
+🏅 I'm a certified AWS Cloud Practitioner and Developer Associate

-🧑‍🌾 Outside of the office, I'm a tiny farm enthusiast, 🐤🐑🌽
+🧑‍🌾 Outside of the office, I'm a tiny farm enthusiast,

 🎮 borderline obsessive gamer,